AdarshAddee/wiPhish/README.md

 ./wiphish
 ```

-> Open New session and start php server in your device.
-We will see how can we start php server in our device.

 ## Windows
 > Unzip that downloaded zip folder at your desired directory, visit that directory and open cmd or powershell and type following commands.